keremburakyilmaz/website-fingerprinting/README.md

 - Coronium’s fingerprinting overview emphasizes that behavioral analysis is an advanced vector: instead of just static device data (like screen size or fonts), tracking scripts increasingly look at how users interact with the page (mouse trajectories, typing rhythms, scroll patterns) to distinguish humans from bots or fake clients.

-- Behavioral signals are inherently dynamic and low-entropy on their own, but when combined with all the static features they raise the cost of impersonation.
+- Behavioral signals are inherently dynamic and low-entropy on their own, but when combined with all the static features they raise the impersonation.
 Because real human interactions tend to contain subtle, unpredictable noise and irregularities, collecting even a small sample can help fingerprinters verify “humanness” or detect anomalies in scripted behavior.

 ##### 2.1.3.7 Orientation & motion sensors (mobile devices)[17]: